appview-team/appview/website/src/pages/docs/cli-using.md

 [QU2i] Jul 12 02:14:56 apt console stderr message:"W: An error occurred during the signature verification.
 The repository is not updated and…"
 ```

-Scope a command which reads and writes over the network:
+View a command which reads and writes over the network:

 ```
-# scope curl wttr.in
+# appview curl wttr.in
 Weather report: Portland, Oregon, United States

       \   /     Sunny